kubealex/bootable-container-images/README.md

 ## Let's get started

-Creating a bootable container is as easy as writing and running a Containerfile like this:
+Creating a bootable container is as easy as writing and running a Containerfile like this, in this case using a CentOS Stream 9 base image:

 ```dockerfile
 FROM quay.io/centos-bootc/centos-bootc:stream9